 8 Warning Signs that your marriage is headed for divorce after infidelity:

 1. You feel criticized and put down by your partner frequently and this leaves you feeling less than “good enough.”
-According to renowned relationship expert Dr. John Gottman, criticism is one of the main reasons why marriages collapse.
+According to renowned relationship expert Dr. John Gottman, the author of Why Marriages Succeed or Fail… and How You Can Make Yours Last, (Simon & Schuster, 2012), criticism is one of the main reasons why marriages collapse.

 2. You have difficulty being vulnerable and trusting your significant other.
 And when you do your worst fears are actualized – you’re left regretting that you revealed your feelings and desires.
 Your level of mistrust in your partner is high and preoccupies your thinking on a daily basis.